1. The atmosphere is the envelope of_____________.

 Explanation: Caused by differential heating of land and ocean.

-70. The Indian summer monsoon is characterized by winds blowing from:
+70. The Indian summer monsoon is characterized by winds blowing from_____________.

 A) Land to sea